 With a click on Export all selected pages will be saved in a new folder as single numbered files.
 From there you can drag and drop them one by one onto the corresponding pages in your pageplanr project.
 And voilà - the pageplanr editorial wall comes to life!

-Whichever way you set your export options, please keep in mind the 1000px / 200 kB size limit when you create the images.
+Whichever way you set your export options, please keep in mind the 500 kB file size limit when you create the images.

 PS.: We're working on a new feature regarding the import of your layout images.
 Drag'n'Droping all these images one by one can get tedious, right?
 So soon there will be a way to upload all your image files at once!